-The following is dedicated to all the special needs families of the world.
+The following is dedicated to all the special needs families in the world.

 If you were to walk into my house at any given time, you would find many things.
 Among them, the floor covered with toys and the kitchen with a sink full of dirty dishes.